shenwei356/wfa/README.md

       Value `0` means the `k` does not exist.

-    - Offsets are saved with `uint32` integers, with the lower 3 bits for saving 5 possible paths which are used for backrace.
+    - Offsets are saved with `uint32` integers, with the lower 3 bits for saving 5 possible paths which are used for backtrace.

             wfaInsertOpen uint32 = iota + 1
             wfaInsertExt